-The 2011-12 PSM students pictured above were engaged in internships that spread from New England, to Florida, across to California, and back up to Washington State.
-Read about their internship experiences and research projects below, in an update shared during the last week in October.
+The 2011-12 MS students pictured above were engaged in internships that spread from New England to Florida, across to California, and back up to Washington State.
+Read about their internship experiences and research projects below.

 From L to R are: Chrissie Chater, Becca Shelton, Ryan Knowles, Jackie O’Mara, Sarah Mutter, and Sammi Ocher.
-(Just before leaving Friday Harbor for their internships)
+(Pictured just before leaving Friday Harbor for their internships.)

 Chrissie Chater: My internship mainly took place at the New England Aquarium, where I conducted an independent research project on lobsters designed to determine if a lobster’s ability to distinguish a predator cue was inherent or a learned trait.
 This question is extremely important to the science community because this can help determine if lobster hatcheries have the ability to release their lobsters into the wild in order to sustain their population numbers.
 With sustainability being one of the biggest topics in research and fisheries, this seemed like an interesting direction to take my project.

 The specific goal was to determine if lobsters have the ability to distinguish predator cues innately or if this is a learned trait.
 I used both wild and hatchery-reared lobsters and Green and Jonah crabs as their predators.
 My results consistently showed a lack of fear towards those particular predators.
 This data could ultimately change how scientists conduct field or laboratory experiments because Jonah and Green crabs should no longer be considered an enemy that will elicit a fear response in lobsters.
 I intend to publish this data with my advisers in the following months after my graduation.